cjneely10/BioMetaDB/README.md

 # BioMetaDB

 ## Installation
-Clone this repository and add the project-level directory *BioMetaDB* to your path.
+Download this repository and add the project-level directory *BioMetaDB* to your path.
 Create an alias to access dbdm.
 <pre><code>export PATH=/path/to/BioMetaDB:$PATH
 alias dbdm="python3.5 /path/to/BioMetaDB/dbdm.py"</code></pre>
 Adding these lines of code to a user's `.bashrc` file will maintain these settings on next log-in.